HaydenAlt/SpellBookPvp/SUPPORT.md

-Find me on discord, my username is PeaceGodH.
+Find me on Discord, my username is PeaceGodH.